AviatrixSystems/Docs/HowTos/tgw_plan.rst

 The plan stage consists of three sections:

- - Create AWS TGW.
+ - **Create AWS TGW**.
 This is the only must do section in Plan before you start to Build (attach VPCs) and consists of `Step 1 <https://docs.aviatrix.com/HowTos/tgw_plan.html#create-aws-tgw>`_.
 In this section, an AWS TGW and three connected Security Domains are created.

- - Create Segmented Network.
+ - **Create Segmented Network**.
 This is an optional section.
 It consists of `Step 2 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-create-a-new-security-domain>`_ and `Step 3 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-build-your-domain-connection-policies>`_.
 This section creates your own additional Security Domains and define Connection policies.
 This section is entirely modular and you can modify at any time.

- - Create Hybrid Connection.
+ - **Create Hybrid Connection**.
 This is an optional section.
 It consists of `Step 4 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-setup-aviatrix-transit-gw>`_, `Step 5 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-enable-aviatrix-transit-gw-for-hybrid-connection>`_ and `Step 6 <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-attach-aviatrix-transit-gw-to-tgw>`_.
 This section launches an Aviatrix Transit Gateway at the edge VPC and build hybrid connection to on-prem.
-If you need hybrid connectivity, Step 4, 5 and 6 must all be executed and in sequence to complete.
+If you need hybrid connectivity, Step 4, 5 and 6 must all be executed and in sequence to complete this section.

 In the planning stage, think about what network segmentation you need to achieve.
 For example, do you need to segment Dev/QA VPCs